 In goal, freshman Sara DeCosta (Warwick, R.I.) backstopped the squad with a 18-7-2 record, a 2.66 goals against average and a .919 save percentage.
 DeCosta had a spectacular freshman season which included two shutouts and two 50-save perfomances.
 She also was named ECAC Rookie of the Week twice in 1996-97.

+The Lady Friars started the season with a flurry winning their first six games and ending the month of November with a perfect 6-0 mark, which included ECAC wins against Boston College, Dartmouth, St. Lawrence and Cornell.
 PC suffered its first defeat of the season when the team failed to hold a 2-0 lead and fell to Canadian powerhouse Concordia, 4-2, at the Princeton Invitational on December 1.
 PC rebounded from the Concordia loss with consecutive league wins against Yale and Dartmouth and entered the holiday season with an 8-1 record.

 Although the Lady Friars defeated New Hampshire, 4-3, on January 11 and handed the Wildcats their first loss ever at the Whittemore Center, PC's young squad struggled in January.
 After starting the new year with a loss to Northeastern, PC reeled off three straight wins, including the victory at UNH.
 Despite a 0-3-1 record in its last four games in January, the Lady Friars showed signs of rebounding from their skid as they posted a 4-4 tie against Concordia on January 18 at Schneider Arena.